 I/We have not owned residential property during the past three years (verification of rental status is required); or, I/We have owned residential property during the past three years and meet the criteria specified in Section 2.3, "Definition of an Eligible Homebuyer," in the City of Colusa First Time Homebuyer Program Guidelines.
-If applicable, specify which criteria: My/Our total household size is persons.
-The following people are members of my/our household (for all household members 18 years of age and older, documentation of income earnings and/or verification of student status is required, including but not limited to employment verification; wages; three (3) years tax returns; class registration; and report cards.
-If last names are different, explanations are required including documentation of child support, alimony, social security benefits, etc): Name Age Relationship o My/Our combined GROSS annuate general eligibility requirement I/We intend to occupy the property described below as my/our principal residence: Street address City State Zip Please check the applicable box and specify dates of residency and/or employment: Resided in the City of Colusa since Been employed in the City of Colusa since Have not resided or been employed in the City of Colusa.
+If applicable, specify which criteria: household (for all household earnings and/or verification verification; wages; three (3) of student status is required, by years tax returns; class reg ollowing people are members ge and older, documentation including but not limited to engistration; and report cards.
+If limited to engistration of child support, alimentation of child support, alimentation of income nployment last names Name Age Relationship the general eligibility require ements of the Program and v s \$, as sy I/We intend to occupy the pr coperty described below as m ny/our principal residence: Street address City State Zip Please check the applicable box and specify dates of residual dency and/or employment: Resided in the City of Colusa since Been employed d in the City of Colusa since Have not reside ed or been employed in the C City of Colusa.

 6. My/Our down payment funds are from my/our own household assets, totaling \$ as specified in the general eligibility requirements of the Program (minimum \$1,000.00 is required).
-The funds for the down payment are not borrowed (If funds are a gift, then letters from the person(s) granting the gift are required stating that, as gift funds: the borrower will not have to repay them; and the person(s) gifting funds shall not be placed on title; verification of gift funds and or verification of deposit of gift funds by bank letters and/or statements are required). if I/We forms for I/We ac sign and make false statements or fail to di or the City of Colusa First Time H cknowledge that the Disclosure to d return said form prior to proceed isclose mater omebuyer Lo Seller form ling with my the loan plus interest and penalties will be demanded rial information in the application and/or certification oan Program. has been given to the seller and that the seller must /our loan request with the City of Colusa.
-Failure to red ineligible for assistance through the Program. er Signature Date - Co-Born rower Signature Date -
+The funds for the down payment are not borrowed (If funds are a gift, then letters from the person(s) granting the gift are required stating that, as gift funds: the borrower will not have to repay them; and the person(s) gifting funds shall not be placed on title; verification of gift funds and or verification of deposit of gift funds by bank letters and/or statements are required). if I/We forms for I/We ac sign and make false statements or fail to di or the City of Colusa First Time Ho knowledge that the Disclosure to I return said form prior to proceed sclose mater omebuyer Lo Seller form ling with my the loan plus interest and penalties will be demanded ial information in the application and/or certification on Program. has been given to the seller and that the seller must /our loan request with the City of Colusa.
+Failure to d ineligible for assistance through the Program. er Signature Date Co-Born rower Signature Date